Skip to content

 Configuration and administration#

 When your CloudFormation stack reaches the CREATE_COMPLETE status, your OpenVidu Elastic deployment is ready to use.
-You can check the Configuration and Administration section to learn how to manage your OpenVidu Elastic deployment.
+You can check the Administration section to learn how to manage your OpenVidu Elastic deployment.